On this page you will find an overview of the answers to the Frequently Asked Questions (FAQ) we receive at IHLIA.

 Yes, we are pleased to cooperate with organizations and/or individuals in the area of culture, education and science.
 Send your request to email@example.com

-The expositions can be seen at the IHLIA plaza on the 3rd floor of the Amsterdam Public Library (OBA).
-You can visit the expositions during the library’s opening hours (every day from 10:00 to 22:00).
+The exhibitions can be seen on the IHLIA square on the 3rd floor of the Amsterdam Public Library (OBA Oosterdok).
+The exhibitions can be visited during the opening hours of the OBA (Monday to Friday: 8 am – 10 pm / Saturday and Sunday: 10 am – 10 pm).

 No. Visiting an exposition or the opening of one is free.